Syampuuh/syampuuh.github.io/mods 2.md

 > By DaFi for Fallout 4 (Default)

-An ongoing project that will change your weapon's sound effects.
+An ongoing project that will change your weapon&#39;s sound effects.
 My goal is a makeover of weapon sfx.